A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Experimental comparison of -based job shop solvers

-Finally, $\tcsp$ solution search algorithms using a binarized-domains arc consistency algorithm, such as $\mbox{bdAC-3}$, as the filtering procedure, are expected to drastically overcome general $\tcsp$ solvers \cite{DechterMP91a,SchwalbD97a} and $\tcsp$-based schedulers \cite{BelhadjiI98a} using path-consistency or a weak version of it as the filtering procedure.
-As a plausible explanation to this expected future for our newborn notion of \mbox{binarized-domains} arc-consistency, in the case of classical binary CSPs, arc-consistency algorithms and path-consistency algorithms, the first of which has a lower filtering power but is computationally cheaper, are both known since the seventies \cite{Montanari74a,Mackworth77a}, and the place of arc-consistency is known to be more advantageous than that of path-consistency as the filtering procedure of solution search algorithms.
+$\tcsp$ solution search algorithms using a binarized-domains arc consistency algorithm, such as $\mbox{bdAC-3}$, as the filtering procedure, are expected to drastically overcome general $\tcsp$ solvers \cite{DechterMP91a,SchwalbD97a} and $\tcsp$-based schedulers \cite{BelhadjiI98a} using path-consistency or a weak version of it as the filtering procedure.
+A plausible explanation to this expected future for the newborn notion of \mbox{binarized-domains} arc-consistency, is that, in the case of classical binary CSPs, arc-consistency algorithms and path-consistency algorithms, the first of which have a lower filtering power but are computationally cheaper, are both known since the seventies \cite{Montanari74a,Mackworth77a}, and the place of arc-consistency is known to be more advantageous than that of path-consistency as the filtering procedure of solution search algorithms.
+A visible witness of this advantageous place of arc-consistency, is that, research on improving efficiency of arc-consistency has attracted tremendous efforts since its very first algorithms, \mbox{AC-1} and \mbox{AC-3} \cite{Mackworth77a}, that led to various improved versions of the original algorithms.